Lynch Maydon

+Early life and military service

-Maydon's father John, after whom Maydon Wharf in Durban is named, was a member of the Natal Legislative Assembly and he was born there (in Pietermaritzburg).
+Maydon was born in South Africa in 1913.
+His father John, after whom Maydon Wharf in Durban is named, was a member of the Natal Legislative Assembly and he was born in Pietermaritzburg.
 He however moved to Britain at the age of 4 after the death of his father and was brought up in Britain and schooled at Twyford School near Winchester.
 He showed an early interest in the Royal Navy, enlisting in 1931, and studied at the Royal Naval College in Dartmouth.